-- 1. Do one of the following: - If you are connecting to the network through the internal NIC: Connect one of the Ethernet ports on the front panel of the device directly to the network using a straight-through Ethernet cable:
+- 1. Do one of the following: - If you are connecting to the network through the internal NIC: - a.
+Connect the first Ethernet port on the front panel of the device directly to the network using a straight-through Ethernet cable:

-Figure 18-3: Determining Internal NIC
+Figure 18-3: Determining NIC - Internal